 The fintech sector continues to evolve rapidly, transforming how consumers and businesses manage money, access credit, and invest.
 In 2025, several high-profile fintech startups are preparing to go public, offering investors a chance to buy into the future of finance.
 From digital banking to payment infrastructure and AI-powered tools, here are the top fintech IPO candidates and closely watched companies in 2025.

-Stripe, the global payments giant powering transactions for companies like Amazon, Shopify, and Google, remains one of the most closely watched IPO candidates in fintech.
-Although the company reached a $95 billion valuation in 2021, it conducted a successful internal share sale in February 2025 valuing it at $91.5 billion, signaling renewed investor confidence after a temporary decline in earlier years.
+1. Stripe Stripe, the global payments giant powering transactions for companies like Amazon, Shopify, and Google, remains one of the most closely watched IPO candidates in fintech.

 IPOs vs Direct Listings: What's the Difference?